kingbode/Amazon-Products-Scraper/README.md

 	Please enter Maximum of Questions Pages to collect , Optional Parameter ,if not set, the tool will collect all Product Questions

-  -v HIDEBROWSER, --HideBrowser HIDEBROWSER
+  -v VIEWBROWSER, --VIEWBROWSER VIEWBROWSER

-	to Hide the Browser, "0" means to Hide , while "1" means to display it, Optional Parameter ,if not set, the Browser will be invisibile
+	to View the Browser, "1" means to View , while "0" means to hide it, as it is default value, and no need to set it to hide it !!